-BRET (bioluminescence resonance energy transfer) assays are luminescence-based methods which can be used to determine binding affinity and are often employed to investigate protein protein interactions.
-Like FRET, they are based on resonance energy transfer, but in case of BRET, the donor energy is generated by bioluminescence with one interaction partner coupled to a luciferase and the other to an acceptor fluorophore.
-Upon interaction of both partners the luminescence energy produced by the luciferase is transferred to the acceptor molecule and the acceptor emission can be measured (fig. 6 A).
+BRET (bioluminescence resonance energy transfer) assays are luminescence-based methods that can be used to determine binding affinity and are often employed to investigate protein-protein interactions.
+Like FRET, they are based on resonance energy transfer, but in the case of BRET, the donor energy is generated by bioluminescence with one interaction partner coupled to luciferase and the other to an acceptor fluorophore.
+Upon interaction of both partners, the luminescence energy produced by the luciferase is transferred to the acceptor molecule and the acceptor emission can be measured (fig. 6 A).

 The binding affinity of a ligand to its interaction partner can be determined by saturation or competition binding assays from the raw BRET ratios of acceptor to donor emission (fig. 6 B).
 For this purpose, researchers at Promega developed a genetically engineered luciferase called NanoLuc® (Nluc), which is ideally suited to act as BRET donor due to its small size and high stability 6.
 See also: AN 287: NanoBRET assay for monitoring of ligand binding to GPCRs in live cells, using the CLARIOstar and the PHERAstar FS.

-Due to the short half-lifetime of excited 1O2 (4 µs), energy transfer and chemiluminescence can only occur if both types of beads are in close proximity to each other.
-Accordingly, AlphaScreen assays are perfectly suited to monitor interaction of potential binding partners.
+Due to the short half-life time of excited 1O2 (4 µs), energy transfer and chemiluminescence can only occur if both types of beads are in close proximity to each other.
+Accordingly, AlphaScreen assays are perfectly suited to monitor the interaction of potential binding partners.